Pinus pinaster: Uses

 Pinus pinaster is widely planted for timber in its native area, being one of the most important trees in forestry in France, Spain and Portugal.
 Landes forest in southwest France is the largest man-made maritime pine forest in Europe.
 It has also been cultivated in Australia as plantation tree, to provide softwood timber.
 P. pinaster resin is a useful source of turpentine and rosin.

-In addition to industrial uses, maritime pine is also a popular ornamental tree, often planted in parks and gardens in areas with warm temperate climates.
+In addition to industrial uses, maritime pine is a popular ornamental tree, often planted in parks and gardens in areas with warm temperate climates.
 It has become naturalised in parts of southern England, Uruguay, Argentina, South Africa and Australia.

 It is also used as a source of flavonoids, catechins, proanthocyanidins, and phenolic acids.
 A dietary supplement derived from extracts from P. pinaster bark called Pycnogenol is marketed with claims it can treat many conditions; however, according to a 2012 Cochrane review, the evidence is insufficient to support its use for the treatment of any chronic disorder.